tinganho/balanced-storage/README.md

 BIRTH ---> DEATH
 BIRTH ?---> CALL1 ?---> CALL2 ?---> CALLN ?---> DEATH
 ```
-Notice that we say possible death and not certain death.
+Notice, that we say possible death and not certain death.
 We will get back to this later.

 ## Multiple References